Skip to content

 5. Lisa Jewell, 1968 -

-Fashion retailer turned New York Timesbestselling author Lisa Jewell first gained recognition in the literary community with her debut novel, Ralph’s Party.
-With 19 award-winning horror books under her belt, Jewell is praised for her chilling approach to writing psychological suspense.
+Fashion retailer turned New York Times bestselling author Lisa Jewell first gained recognition in the literary community with her debut novel, Ralph’s Party.
+With 20+ award-winning books under her belt, Jewell is praised for her chilling approach to writing psychological suspense.
 Many of her books have themes of domestic drama, including families that have fallen apart and romantic obsessions that border on dangerous.

-The author has sold more than 10 million copies worldwide and has been translated into 29 languages. of all time.
+The author has sold more than 10 million copies worldwide and has been translated into 29 languages.
+Her recent standalone thrillers have garnered particular critical acclaim for their exploration of how past traumas shape present-day relationships and decisions.

 “Friends can be a pain.
 They can be demanding and hard work.
 But maybe that’s because they’re the wrong friends.
 I read a quote once, can’t remember who by, but they said that your friends aren’t necessarily the people you like best, they’re just the people who got there first.”